jbryan-76/dido.net/README.md

 Depending on the viability and level of interest for this project, future enhancements may include:
 - Add support for custom communication channels that can be created by the calling application and its remotely executed code to allow two-way communication during task execution on a Runner.
 - Add support for progress monitoring during execution of a task, e.g. to update a UI.
-- Add configuration support to "pre-transfer" all needed assemblies and files with the initial task request to prevent task failure if the application terminates.
+- Add cache-warming configuration support to "pre-transfer" all needed assemblies and files with the initial task request to mitigate task failure if the application terminates.
 - Add support to "re-connect" to an in-progress task on a Runner if the connection terminates prematurely.
 - Explore a more robust and mature workflow that would allow long-running remotely executing code to be dynamically "updated" in-situ when the application source changes.
 E.g. when the application source is updated and the application restarted, it could re-connect to a running task and that task could save its state, terminate, restart with the new, up-to-date assemblies, load its state, and resume operation.